mm21/trilium-alchemy/doc/reference/fs-spec.md

 For ease of maintenance, `attributeId` is not maintained manually.
 The synchronization algorithm resolves attributes agnostic of `attributeId`.

+#### `#originalFilename` label

+For file-based notes, the label `#originalFilename` is automatically maintained.
+When syncing a note from Trilium with this label, it's used as the filename even if the title is different.

 ## Note id

-% discussion of why noteId is required to be defined for each filesystem note
+% TODO: discussion of why noteId is required to be defined for each filesystem note

 ### Provided `noteId`